 About a month into the semester, we will begin having student presentations of papers.
 These are likely to be drawn from the collection of papers we will cover in class.
 Presentation topics and timing will be assigned about two weeks before the presentations begin.

 Policy background (first meeting)

-- US Department of Justice and Federal Trade Commission: "Horizontal Merger Guidelines," 2010. - US Justice Department complaint on ABI-Modelo merger, 2013.
+- US Department of Justice and Federal Trade Commission: "Horizontal Merger Guidelines," 2010.

+- InBev-Modelo merger lawsuit, 2013.

+- AT&T-Time Warner merger lawsuit, 2017-18.

 Static demand